DANIEL INDART PROJECT - Chilling In The Tropics

 The memories of countless wondrous summers are indelibly printed on my mind.
 The sounds of the sea come back to me in a song, with seagulls singing overhead and the rhythmic pulse of waves caressing the shore.
 They marry with the sights of white foam, golden sand, and gems of sunlight sparkling on blue-green waters.
 They join with the feel of warm, powder-like sand on my toes, the scent of sultry salt air, and a lover’s gentle touch.
-I close my eyes, listen to the song it all writes, and I’m there once more.
+I close my eyes, listen to the song, and I’m there once more.

 Heartbroken.
 A breach of trust ends in a soulful wave of guitars, synth sounds and percussion.
 There is no other sound that brings the feeling of connection with the soul than the sound of a single nylon Spanish guitar.
 My favorite instrument.

 When I was nine, my family moved to Rio de Janeiro, Brazil, for a year.
 We arrived in December, and across from our house the samba school would rehearse its infectious rhythms every day in preparation for the “Carnaval” to take place in February.
 Food, soccer, and Brazilian culture, but especially the music, provided the influence, like a spark of lightening, for my deep interest in and love of music.
 This track is a celebration and dedication to the pulsing throngs that filled Maracaná Stadium in Rio de Janeiro.

 Española Way is a very small street in the heart of the Art Deco District in South Beach, Florida.
 A street with a unique vibe, fantastic music constantly streaming out of storefronts and restaurants, romantic couples strolling while holding hands, an atmosphere with a real sybaritic feel.
 The lyrics talk about having met someone at this enchanting place one night, never to see him or her again, but never to forget each other.